 The question of telemedicine’s affordability requires a personal answer.
 Affordability changes based on an individual’s income, access to care, covered employee benefits, and geographical location.
 However, there are aspects to telemedicine that are highly cost-effective and could make sense for you and your particular circumstances.

 One study conducted in the U.S at the University of Massachusetts found that telehealth reduced ICU stay lengths by 30 percent, which dramatically reduced healthcare costs.
 For chronic health issues, telehealth decreases costs by giving patients the care and treatment plans they need from the beginning.

-Because telemedicine is a relatively newer industry, especially when paired with a smartphone, the data on exact savings are limited.
+Because telemedicine is a relatively newer industry, the data on exact savings are limited.
 There are, however, specific studies that show telehealth’s cost-effectiveness.
 A study from the Medical Journal of Iran breaks down telehealth’s cost-effectiveness by type of care requested.
 Bear in mind that these findings can vary widely between different telehealth systems.
 The study found that telemedicine use for cardiology, ophthalmology (specifically with diabetic retinopathy), diet, eating disorders, and psychotherapy was cost-effective.
 However, the study also found that using virtual health for asthma, airway cancers, and dermatology was not cost-effective enough to warrant use.